Digital-Business-Council/Digital-Business-Council.github.io/pages/business-zone/business-processes.md

 Studies have found that fixing an invoicing error can cost up to $50 each time. eInvoicing can reduce error rates dramatically.
 Increasingly, businesses – *large and especially small* – are using accounting software to help manage their businesses.
 They know it saves time and money.

+The following slide show highlight the journey the Digital Business Council is taking towards invoice digitsation.

 <div>
 <style>
 .mySlides {display:none}